apache/druid/docs/querying/dart.md

 :::info[Experimental]

 Dart is experimental.
-For production use, we recommend using the other SQL query engines.
+For production use, we recommend using the other available query engines.

 :::